- It's hardly surprising that so few artists manage to effectively release a CD themselves, there are so many tasks and skills required.

 You will need ...

-Check out my pages for ideas ...
+Check out my site for ideas ...

 Provide links to your site to ensure that customers and fans can hear and buy your CD.
 On your site, provide Share, Follow and Subscribe buttons.
 This guide on "Digital Marketing Essentials for Recording Musicians" from our sister site, Project Studio Handbook, is an essential read.